 Grant writers are often able to work remotely, so you don't have to limit your search to organizations in your local area.
 However, you don't want to spend hours scouring general interest employment or freelance sites if you're really focused on finding grant writing opportunities.

-- American Grant Writer's Association - As a professional organization representing grant writers, the American Grant Writers' Association has a careers page devoted specifically to grant writing work opportunities.
+- Grant Professionals Association - As a professional organization representing grant writers, the association has a jobs search page where you can find work opportunities.
 Each opening is listed on the page with job title and location; you'll simply need to click the ones that interest you to get details such as qualifications, description and application instructions.
 You do not have to be a member to use this resource.

 - NonprofitJobs.org - This is a job search website dedicated specifically to jobs with nonprofits.
 The database offers a number of ways to structure searches, including viewing all jobs as well as limiting to those added within the last week or last two weeks.
 You can search by location, skill, job title and job type (regular, interim or consultant).
 You can also select up to three key terms from a pre-populated list; one of the options is fundraising, which is a good option for those seeking grant writing listings.